Entanglement in dual unitary quantum circuits with impurities

 \ee along with the same diagrams flipped about the horizontal axis.
 For the bulk gates, we have the additional dual unitarity conditions \be

 \ee along with the same diagrams flipped about the vertical axis.
 The replicated initial state is represented as

 which due to the unitarity of the matrix $m_x$ obeys the following relations:

 along with the same diagrams flipped about the vertical axis.
-Here the coefficients $ = =q_x^n$ come from the normalization of the initial state.
+Here the coefficients $ = =\left(q_{2x}\right)^n$ come from the normalization of the initial state.
 Using this notation we can depict $\tr[\rho^n_A(t)]$ using the diagram in Fig.~\ref{fig:rho_circuit}.

-\textit{Semi-infinite subsystem}---We begin with the calculation of the bipartitie R\'enyi entanglement entropy of a semi-infinite subsystem, $\ell=L/2-r$ and $L\to \infty$.
+\textit{Semi-infinite subsystem}--- We begin with the calculation of the bipartite R\'enyi entanglement entropy of a semi-infinite subsystem, $\ell=L/2-r$ and $L\to \infty$.
 Our starting point is the diagrammatic representation of $\tr[\rho^n_A(t)]$ shown in Fig.~\ref{fig:rho_circuit}.
-Using the unitarity of the local gates,~\eqref{eq:local_gate_rels_1}, this can be significantly reduced so that all gates can be removed apart from those forming a backwards light cone emanating from the interface between $A$ and $\bar A$.
+Using the unitarity of the local gates,~\eqref{eq:local_gate_rels_1}, this can be significantly reduced so that all gates can be removed apart from those forming a backwards light cone emanating from the interface between $A$ and $\bar{A}$.
 The result is that

 where we have depicted explicitly the case of $t=4$ and $r=2$.
 From this we see that the impurity gate does not appear if $t\leq r$, in which case we recover the pure dual unitary result.
 The diagram can likewise be reduced when $t>r$, whereupon the impurity gate affects the growth of entanglement.
-The final result is that
+Relying on the property $ = =q_x$, the final result is

 where $S^{(n)}_{\text{imp}}$ quantifies the operator entanglement \cite{rather2020creating} of the impurity gate, and is given by